MEET K.M. ECKE

 Ecke is an organic, free-range, preservative-free, author/editor trying to make sense of the modern world.
 Ecke(sounds like Ecka), which is German for ‘corner’, is the child of a physicist and musician and grew up at the corner of creativity and logic.
 After ten years of existential exploration and creative experimentation, he releases his debut novel Moral Panic, along with three albums of original music, Change of Mind, Turbulence, and Transcendental via The Dream Flow.

 Ecke also works as a filmmaker for local non-profits and bands, and hopes one day to see Moral Panic on the big screen.
 For more info, visit the author online at TheDreamFlow.com.

 Public Relation Contact: Roger Charlie

 Samantha Lien firstname.lastname@example.org 720-425-3933 rogercharlie.com

 Moral Panic hits on some very real, very intense topics!
 Can you tell me where you came up with the idea for your story?

 I’ve thought digital surveillance was a really interesting issue for several years.
 It obviously holds a lot of potential for drama, but I wanted to be sure to avoid the usual clichés of such a story.
 Oftentimes, it’s a future dystopian civilization where a faceless police force is enforcing some arbitrary set of rules, but I wanted to explore the real-life applications and development of such a group.

-Can you give us a little insight into your musical style and inspiration for Moral Panic?
+Can you give us a little insight into your musical style?